Valchy/valchy-swap/README.md

 1. `cd` in the `main folder` (root directory) and
 2. run `yarn storybook` for the development environment
-3. or `yarn storybook-build` to build the production static files
+3. or `yarn build-storybook` to build the production static files

 #### Sanity Backend